mxl983/rover-relay/README.md

 ## A cockpit that feels present

-Same HUD, controlled at the other side of the Earth — nose-to-nose with the house cat at **~380 ms** latency.
+Same HUD, controlled from the other side of the Earth — **~10,000 km** out, **~380 ms** on the link, nose-to-nose with the house cat over live video.
+Drive, look, check in, and **dock for a charge** from abroad so service cycles stretch for months before the battery itself degrades.

 <p align="center">
   <img src="assets/cockpit.png" alt="Mango Mate cockpit — close-up of a sleeping cat over live video at ~380 ms latency from the other side of the Earth" width="720" />